Yash-Raghav/IBM-HR-Analytics-Employee-Attrition/README.md

 **Aim: To uncover the factors that lead to employee attrition and explore the relations between different variables.**

-Inference from the data -
+Insights gathered from the data -

   -	Attrition rate related to gender is biased a little bit (2%) towards male side but not necessarily indicative of any pattern.